63 Ransomware Statistics Every IT Pro Needs To Know In 2023

 As we will see in later statistics, the pandemic has highlighted how vulnerable certain industries truly are.
-Some sectors like healthcare and educational facilities have been hit the hardest during the pandemic.
-This is probably due to the fact that these sectors have:
+Some sectors, like healthcare and educational facilities, have been hit the hardest during the pandemic.
+This is probably because these sectors have:

 a) increased sensitive information,

 b) a distinct and critical need, and